AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Implementation Details of AssemLM

-More importantly, the assembly pose prediction capability exhibited by AssemLM suggests its potential applicability beyond end-to-end policy learning.
-In particular, it could serve as a high-level spatial reasoning module in non-end-to-end manipulation frameworks~\cite{huang2024rekep,pan2025omnimanip}, as well as in simulation data generation pipelines~\cite{chen2025robotwin,jing2025humanoidgen}, where determining \emph{where to place} an object remains a central challenge.
+More importantly, the key assembly poses predicted by AssemLM offer broader utility beyond standalone deployment.
+Providing these precise spatial configurations effectively resolves a shared bottleneck in both advanced manipulation frameworks~\cite{huang2024rekep,pan2025omnimanip} and simulation data generation pipelines~\cite{chen2025robotwin,jing2025humanoidgen}, where determining the exact target pose for object placement remains a central challenge.

-\subsubsection{Special Tokens and Chat Template Design}
+\subsection{Special Tokens and Chat Template Design}

-As shown in Fig.~\ref{fig:model}, to equip the language model backbone with the ability to process multimodal inputs, we extend Qwen3-VL by introducing special tokens specifically designed for point cloud information.
-In particular, the token \texttt{<PC\_START>} is used to indicate the beginning of point cloud input, \texttt{<PC\_END>} denotes its termination, and additional tokens are employed to encode structured geometric features.
+As described in \S\ref{sec:model_framework}, to equip the language model backbone with the ability to process multimodal inputs, we extend Qwen3-VL by introducing special tokens specifically designed for point cloud information.
+Specifically, each element of the 9D pose vector is normalized to the range $[-1, 1]$ and uniformly discretized into $201$ bins, which are mapped to a set of continuous tokens $\{\texttt{<assemble\_pose\_0>}, \dots, \texttt{<assemble\_pose\_200>}\}$.
+Here, $\texttt{<assemble\_pose\_0>}$ and $\texttt{<assemble\_pose\_200>}$ correspond to $-1$ and $1$, respectively.
+This tokenization strategy yields a precise bin width of $0.01$, bounding the maximum quantization error within $0.005$, which rigorously satisfies the high-precision requirements of robotic assembly.
+Furthermore, we introduce $\texttt{<pointcloud>}$ as a structural placeholder for point cloud features, enclosed by $\texttt{<PC\_START>}$ and $\texttt{<PC\_END>}$ to explicitly demarcate the boundaries of the geometric sequence.

-\subsubsection{Model Architecture Details}
+\subsection{Model Architecture Details}

 Following Qwen3-VL-2B, our \textbf{vision encoder} adopts the SigLIP-2 architecture, specifically SigLIP2-Large (300M).
 It comprises a patch embedding layer, positional encoding modules, and 24 stacked vision transformer blocks, with a hidden size of 1024, an MLP intermediate dimension of 4096, and 16 attention heads.
 We further extract intermediate visual features from vision blocks 5, 11, and 17, process them with three DeepStack merger modules (each consisting of a LayerNorm and a two-layer MLP), and inject them into the first three transformer layers of the large language model backbone.